 Useful fact #6: Did someone say FREE parking?

-Anyone saying the f-word always gets my attention, so no wonder my foggy brain absorbed this detail.
 If you enter and exit the market car park (access is via Franklin or Queen streets) between 6am–10am on all market days (see below), excluding Saturday when it’s between 6am–8am, parking is FREE.
 Get on it!

-Useful Fact #7: A Hunt and Gather Food Tour is a great way to learn about the Queen Victoria Market
+Useful fact #7: A Hunt and Gather Food Tour is a great way to learn about the Queen Victoria Market

 If you don’t know anything about the Queen Victoria Market, or are new to Melbourne, a Hunt and Gather Food Tour is a great way to meet the stallholders and learn your way around the market, so that next time you visit you’ll be able to get your educated market face on and battle the crowds like a pro.
-It’s also a surprisingly interesting history lesson, with the Queen Victoria Market sharing a colourful past.
+It’s also a surprisingly interesting history lesson, with the Queen Victoria Market hiding a colourful past.

 Plus as a Hunt and Gather Food Tour participant we were given eight stomach-satisfying samples, including some delicious freshly-cooked pasta from The Traditional Pasta Shop, a breath freshening spice from Gewürzhaus in the Deli Hall** and a coffee to take-away from Market Espresso, which was marvellous for Harry the Hangover.